 Section 40728.5 of the California Health and Safety Code requires an air district to assess the socioeconomic impacts of the adoption, amendment or repeal of a rule if the rule is one that "will significantly affect air quality or emissions limitations."
 As noted above, there are no anticipated costs associated with these proposed amendments and so they would not have a significant economic impact to the affected industry.
-BAE Urban Economics of Emeryville, California has completed an updated economic profile of the industry affected by the rule and a complete updated socioeconomic analysis will be provided with the final rule amendment proposal presented to the Board of Directors.
+BAE Urban Economics of Emeryville, California has completed an updated socioeconomic analysis with an updated economic profile of the industry affected by the rule.
+Their analysis is attached as Appendix B to this report.